 To study abroad, you must have a signed, valid passport from your country of citizenship that will not expire for a minimum of six months after your planned return date.
 If you do not have a passport, or it's about to expire, make sure you apply or renew as soon as possible!
 U.S. Citizens can refer to the U.S. Department of State’s website for more information regarding passports.

-A student visa is official permission by a foreign government to live and study in that country.
+A Student Visa is official permission by a foreign government to live and study in that country.
 It typically comes in the form of a stamp that is inserted directly into your passport.
-A student visa is required for all semester and yearlong students.
-A semester student will apply for a Short-term Study Visa upon arrival in the UK.
-However, if you are a yearlong student or are doing an internship through your host university you are required to apply for a Tier 4 general student visa.
+A Student Visa is required for all yearlong students and summer Stirling students participating in an internship.

-Students applying for a Tier 4 visa must complete the application process prior to departure.
-You will be required to appear in person at a biometrics facility in order to complete this process.
+Yearlong students and those participating in an internship through their host university (regardless of program length) are required to apply for a Student Visa prior to departure.
+Students applying for a Student Visa must complete the application process prior to departure.
+You will be required to appear in person at a biometrics facility to complete this process.

 Further information will be posted to your USAC Student Gateway account in the Visa Guide, which you will receive about four months prior to the program start.
 Program Advisors in the Central Office are also available to answer any visa questions you may have.